techidaily/site-facebook/source/_posts/reactivating-trumps-virtual-social-hub.md

 ## Meta Ends Trump Suspension

  Trump was suspended from both Instagram and Facebook following the 6 January 2021 US Capitol riot.
-Nick Clegg, President of Global Affairs at Meta, said in a[Meta Newsroom post](https://about.fb.com/news/2023/01/trump-facebook-instagram-account-suspension/) that the suspension was a result of needing to take action in "extreme and highly unusual circumstances".
+Nick Clegg, President of Global Affairs at Meta, said in a [Meta Newsroom post](https://about.fb.com/news/2023/01/trump-facebook-instagram-account-suspension/) that the suspension was a result of needing to take action in "extreme and highly unusual circumstances".

  At the time, Trump was suspended indefinitely.
 But the company's Oversight Board later recommended a time limit for the suspension, which was set to two years.